CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/enum-statement.md

 - `attributelist`

   Optionnel.
-Liste des attributs qui s’appliquent à cette énumération.
-Vous devez placer la [liste des attributs](../../../visual-basic/language-reference/statements/attribute-list.md) entre crochets pointus (« `<` » et « `>` »).
+List of attributes that apply to this enumeration.
+You must enclose the [attribute list](../../../visual-basic/language-reference/statements/attribute-list.md) in angle brackets ("`<`" and "`>`").

-  L’attribut <xref:System.FlagsAttribute> indique que la valeur d’une instance de l’énumération peut inclure plusieurs membres de l’énumération, et que chaque membre représente un champ de bits dans la valeur d’énumération.
+  The <xref:System.FlagsAttribute> attribute indicates that the value of an instance of the enumeration can include multiple enumeration members, and that each member represents a bit field in the enumeration value.

 - `accessmodifier`

   Optionnel.
-Spécifie le code qui peut accéder à cette énumération.
+Specifies what code can access this enumeration.
 Il peut s'agir d'une des valeurs suivantes :

   - [Public](../../../visual-basic/language-reference/modifiers/public.md)